Nicole215/hiking/README.md

 - Choose the GitHub repository you want to deploy and confirm by clicking "connect"
 - Scroll down and click on "Deploy Branch"
 - Once the app is deployed, a button to view the app will be provided
+## Credits
+- The game is based on real life experiences that i have gained as a participant in various hiking events.
+- For the basic game code I have used this [tutorial](https://www.youtube.com/watch?v=pEfBKamHJew).
+- To use the user name throughout the game, my mentor Rory Patrick Sheridan advised me to pass on the name as an argument and avoid using a global variable.
+- To install Colorama, I used this [tutorial](https://www.youtube.com/watch?v=u51Zjlnui4Y)